Deal alert! Northwest, our favorite company, is forming

 You can also contact your municipality to check on their requirements.

-You can read more information about West Virginia sales and use tax from these West Virginia State Tax Department resources:
+You can read more information about West Virginia sales tax from these West Virginia Tax Division resources:

-If you have any questions, you can contact the West Virginia State Tax Department at 304-558-3333.
+And if you have any questions about whether you need a Seller’s Permit, you can contact the West Virginia Tax Division at 304-558-3333.

 Tip: Save time by hiring an expert.
 We recommend using TaxJar.
 They'll help you register for, collect, and pay sales tax.